mas-bandwidth/reliable/README.md

 2. Packet fragmentation and reassembly with customizable MTU
 3. Estimates for round-trip time and packet loss

-reliable.io has been used in AAA game projects for several years now and is very stable.
+reliable.io is stable and well tested having been used in AAA game projects for over 2 years now.

 # Author